ncsa/TGI_RAILS_Documentation/docs/source/file_mgmt/index.rst

   for sharing data with other users.
 - Project shared space located at /projects/WXYZ.
 By default all project group members share access (and quota) in this space.
-- Job specific scratch space located on each node.
+- Job specific temporary space located on each node during execution of the job.

-For example, a user (with username auser) who has an allocated project with a local project serial code **abcd** (a three or four character code) will see the following entries in their ``$HOME`` and entries in the project and scratch file systems.
+For example, a user (with username auser) who has an allocated project with a local project serial code **abcd** (a three or four character code) will see the entries shown below in their ``$HOME`` and in the /projects file systems.
 To determine the project code please use the ``accounts`` command.

 Directory access changes can be made using the
 `facl <https://linux.die.net/man/1/setfacl>`_ command.
-Contact help@ncsa.illinois.edu if you need assistance with enabling access to specific users and projects.
+Contact help+tgi@ncsa.illinois.edu if you need assistance with enabling access to specific users and projects.

 ::